 - When your device reboots, test your WiFi.

 Using one of these three methods, you can quickly restart your Fire Stick to try to resolve your WiFi connectivity issues.
 Be sure to try this before moving on as it is much easier and faster than any other solution.

 Check Your Internet Connection and WiFi

 If restarting your device doesn’t work, there is a possibility that the issue lies in your internet connection.
-Use the built-in network tool to check the network status and get some tips on how to fix the issue.
+Start off by seeing if your WiFi is working on another device in your house, like your smartphone or your laptop.
+If it is, you know the problem lies squarely with your Fire Stick, and you may want to use the built-in network tool to check the network status and get some tips on how to fix the issue.